 Work With An OSHA Lawyer

-It can be easy for even an experienced construction professional to find themself in hot water with OSHA.
+It can be easy for even an experienced construction professional to find themselves in hot water with OSHA.
 The attorneys at our firm use over 100 years of combined construction law experience to defend and advocate for the construction industry.
-Whether you are seeking counsel in order to prevent OSHA citations or have already received one, Cotney Construction Law is here to assist you.
+Whether you are seeking counsel in order to prevent OSHA citations or have already received one, Cotney Attorneys & Consultants is here to assist you.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.